Breathwork is a broad term that refers to any therapy that employs breathing exercises to improve mental, physical, and spiritual well-being.

 Dan Brulé, the author of the Amazon best-selling book “Just Breathe” (40 years of Breathwork expertise), says “You can manage your psychological and emotional state by lengthening your inhale or exhale,” When you inhale, the sympathetic nervous system, which is responsible for the response of “fight or flight” is activated.
 On every exhale, the parasympathetic nervous system is activated, which controls our “rest and digest” response.

 Breathing exercises can be performed anywhere, anytime to improve the mood instantly.
 Follow these steps to harness the power of breathwork.

-Get Hold of Yourself
+Get Hold of Oneself

-Erin Telford, a New York-based breathwork instructor, says that “Whenever you double the duration of your exhale, it transmits a message to your body. that you are relaxed.”
+Erin Telford, a New York-based breathwork instructor, says that, “Whenever you double the duration of your exhale, it transmits a message to your body. that you are relaxed.”
 Telford suggests inhaling for two counts with the nose, then exhaling for four counts through your mouth.
 Continue repeating this until you feel “less charged and loosened up”.
 Then lengthen each breath until you can inhale for three counts and exhale for six.
 Switch to a four-count inhale, and an eight-count exhale when you’re ready.

 Get More Energy

 It’s best to focus on your inhalation for feeling more spirited.
 You will know how much air you regularly breathe in by observing your breath and breathing correctly.
 Dan Brulé, a renowned breathwork trainer, suggests quadrupling the capacity to inhale twice.